sjhloco/nornir_validate/README.md

 {% endif %}
 ```

-Below is an example of what the YAML output after rendering the template with the example input variables.
-Note, the remarks are not checked as are not part of the command out from the device.
+Below is an example of the YAML output after rendering the template with the example input variables.

 ```yaml
 - show etherchannel summary: